Simple hourly pricing.

 Once you’ve decided to hire one of our nannies, we’ll carry out an enhanced DBS check and invite them to attend our online Paediatric First Aid training course at no extra cost.

-Our nannies cost £14-19 per hour, per family, depending on your nanny’s childcare experience and the number of hours of care you need.
-We don’t have any finder’s fees and our service fee is included in your hourly rate.
+Our nannies cost from £16.50 per hour in London and the home counties or £15.50 per hour in the rest of the UK, per family, depending on your nanny’s childcare experience and the number of hours of care you need.
+Our service fee is included in your hourly rate.

 We’ll show you nannies that live close to you first so their travel time is reasonable for a shorter shift and their reliability can be assured.
 If you are looking for longer hours nannies are willing to travel further for more hours, so you should have plenty of choice of nannies with the experience you’re looking for.